SUVs, trucks and sports cars take center stage at Detroit auto show - AFP | This Kiji

-Detroit (AFP) - SUVs, trucks and sports cars were set to take center stage Monday as a subdued Detroit auto show kicked off with fewer carmakers and more uncertainty.
+Detroit (AFP) - SUVs, trucks and sports cars took center stage Monday as a subdued Detroit auto show kicked off with fewer carmakers and more uncertainty.

-With compact cars and sedans an ever-shrinking portion of the North American market, auto makers have all but abandoned them, as evidenced by what they chose to emphasize in Detroit.
+Automakers have all but abandoned compact cars and sedans, an ever-shrinking portion of the North American market, as evidenced by what the models on display.

-Trucks, SUVs and high-performance vehicles dominated the new debuts scheduled for the US's premier auto show.
-The exception was Volkswagen, which was to unveil a new Passat sedan.
+Trucks, SUVs and high-performance vehicles dominated the new debuts at the US's premier auto show.
+Volkswagen was among the few exceptions with a new Passat sedan.

-"Car companies are acknowledging that the crossover, sport utility vehicle boom is continuing," said analyst Michelle Krebs of Autotrader.
+"Frankly, it's about useable space," Bill Ford, chairman of the eponymous car company, told reporters.
+"It's very clear that our customers are saying to us: we want more usable space."

+Ford for the first time publicly displayed a redesigned Explorer SUV, including a hybrid version, which first debuted in Detroit on Friday.
+Fiat Chrysler unveiled redesigns of larger models of its popular Ram truck.

-For those looking for an alternative, carmakers were emphasizing sporty cars with nostalgic pasts.
+For those looking for an alternative, carmakers were emphasizing sporty cars and nostalgic pasts -- largely eschewing the traditional sedan in favor of more flashy options.

-Ford's redesigned Explorer SUV, debuted in Detroit on Friday, is on public display for the first time, with a high-powered version of the Mustang sports car called the Shelby GT500 also to be unveiled.
+With a flair of showmanship that included virtual-reality goggles and a sports car levitating down from the ceiling, Ford revealed a high-powered version of the Mustang called the Shelby GT500 -- boasting of more than 700 horsepower.

-Toyota was also scheduled to show off a new Supra -- a refresh of a beloved sports car the firm stopped producing more than 16 years ago.
+A practically jubilant Akio Toyoda introduced a refresh of his beloved sports car Supra, which Toyota stopped producing 17 years ago.
+Toyoda trotted out Spanish racecar driver Fernando Alonso to attest to the car's racing authenticity with an everyman appeal.

 Aside from VW, German carmakers abandoned the Detroit show this year, amid competition from events in New York, Miami and Las Vegas where increasingly tech-centered car announcements were presented.